Lenore Romney: 1970 U.S. Senate campaign

 On February 23, she formally entered the contest for the Republican nomination for the Senate seat.
 George successfully pressured Milliken to endorse her, but gained bad publicity when The Detroit News exposed his actions.
 At the next party meeting, on March 7, she won 92 percent of the leaders and gained the consensus candidate position, and talk of George running ended.

+George A. Romero directed her campaign film, Lenore.

 Riegle did not continue his run, but Huber did.
 In the ensuing primary contest, Romney's effort emphasized her sex, saying as a campaign theme, "Never before has the voice and understanding of a concerned woman been more needed."
 Billboards featuring her face were everywhere, captioned only as "Lenore" and omitting any reference to political party.
 She was still photogenic, but so thin that she was sometimes described as "frail" or "waiflike", and her husband sometimes worried about her weight.
 She issued a half-hour campaign film that featured endorsements from many national and state party leaders as well as from celebrities Bob Hope and Art Linkletter, and showcased her family role and her concern for disadvantaged people.
 Huber, in contrast, emphasized his edge in political experience, derided her "motherly concern", and criticized the "bossism" that he said was trying to force another Romney into statewide office.

 Regarding the Vietnam War, Romney called for the withdrawal of all American troops by the end of 1971, and characterized the war as "disastrous".
 She was troubled by the ongoing Cambodian Incursion and said that if elected she would vote to cut off its funds if Nixon did not abide by his pledge to withdraw from there by the end of the month.
 On other issues, she sometimes took overly broad stances that appeared to come down on multiple sides.
 The conservative wing of the party, which had never trusted her husband, had the same reaction to her.
 The largely male press corps tended to deal with her in a paternalistic way, and she was often identified as "Mrs. George Romney" in stories and photo captions.
 Initially heavily favored over Huber, her campaign failed to gain momentum and polls showed a close race; in response, she shifted her ads to focus more on her stands on issues.
 In the August 4, 1970, primary, Lenore Romney won a narrow victory, with 52 percent of the vote compared to Huber's 48 percent.